CESNET/usegalaxy/roles/usegalaxy_eu.certbot/README.md

 ## Author Information

-This role was created in 2016 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+- This role was created in 2016 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+- It has been further modified and maintained by Galaxy Europe